 Academic Standards for Eligibility in New York State Tuition Assistance Program (TAP)

 In order to receive a TAP award a student must be matriculated in a full-time (12 credits or more) approved program in an accredited New York State College.
 Only courses that apply to the current degree or certificate can be included.
-(Courses that apply to the MINOR ONLY cannot be included.)
+Credits that are above the minimum required for the degree, such as those that apply to a SECOND MAJOR or MINOR ONLY or those that exceed the minimum number of credits in an area where there is a range of credits, CANNOT be included.)

 New York State TAP Academic Progress Requirements

-Please refer to the following link to review the Academic Standard and Program Pursuit Requirement and Charts for TAP.
+Please refer to the following NYS-TAP Academic Progress chart or the link to the HESC website to review the Academic Standard and Program Pursuit Requirement and Charts for TAP.

 ONE TIME TAP WAIVER AND BELOW C AVERAGE WAIVER